libp2p/specs/pubsub/gossipsub/red.md

 | `W_ignore` | counter mixin weight for ignored messages | `1.0` |
 | `W_reject` | coutner mixin weight for rejected messages | `16.0` |
 | `RetentionPeriod` | duration of stats retention after disconnection | 6 hours |

+With the default parameters, we are rapidly penalising rejections, mildly penalising ignored messages, and softly weighting duplicate messages because they occur normally for mesh peers.
+The result is that clearly misbehaving peers whose messages lead to outright rejections, will make up for a substantial part of the decision to break the circuit, while underperforming peers will also factor in, but with less force.